timacdonald/debounced-notifications/readme.md

 This is a WIP.
-Release coming soon.
+Actualy docs and 1.0 release coming soon.

 ## My Notes
 - No config.
 Container binding is the config.